lqutob-ctrl/Comp-Physics-Final-Project/README.md

 # Comp-Physics-Final-Project

 We will conduct an analysis of traffic build-up dependence on car density using the Nagel–Schreckenberg traffic CA model.
+Below are the details of the analysis and further information regarding the implementation of potential solutions.

 ## **Nagel–Schreckenberg Model:**